winitzki/scall/tutorial/programming_dhall.md

 The function `stepLabeledGraph` is generic in the node types and in the graph structure.
 This function does not need to know the underlying node type (`Nodes1`) or the total number of nodes.
-The "decider" function takes a type parameter `t` and must work in the same way for all `t`.
+The `decideWalk` function takes a type parameter `t` and must make its decisions in the same way for all `t`, based only on the values of the node and edge labels.

-Another way of expressing the "graph-walking"  operation is   via `unfixG`.
+Another way of expressing   "graph-walking"  operations is   via `unfixG`.
 Applying the method `unfixG` (defined generally for all greatest fixpoint types) to a graph, we obtain a list of edge labels and graphs that would be obtained by walking along each edge:

 ```dhall